-He later took to social media, apologised to his former friend in a statement which was posted to his Instagram story.
+As a result, James took to social media and apologised to his former friend in a statement which was posted to his Instagram story.

 It appears the internet has sided with Tati for now, as she gains subscribers as fast as James loses them.

 So how has this young star become such an influence in the digital world?
 Since rising to fame, the 19-year-old has worked with big-name brands such as Morphe and A-listers like Kylie Jenner who currently has 135M followers on her Instagram account.

 According to Metro, several other celebrities have followed suit, unfollowing James on YouTube.
 This list includes Kim Kardashian, Demi Lovato, Miley Cyrus, Katy Perry, Iggy Azalea, and Shawn Mendes.

 In the past few years, platforms such as Instagram, Facebook and YouTube have become a true lever for beauty brands and others alike to showcase their products to customers, who are increasingly showing a preference towards endorsement and testimonials from these influencers.

 With the rise of such platforms making it easy for brands to bring exposure to their products, the beauty industry has taken hold of this shift.
 They turned towards influencers to produce creative content that seems natural and genuine.

 Looking at the impact these social media stars are having on the news, and across our social media platforms, it’s clear to see why brands are utilising influencer marketing as part of their ongoing marketing strategies, and this is not confined to the beauty industry.